 Requests by a represented employee for vacation leave shall be subject to management approval.
+The department head or designee shall respond to vacation requests in a timely manner and no later than seven (7) working days from the date the request is submitted.
 Management will consider the time sensitivity of the request, operational needs and staffing considerations in an effort to provide a timely response.
+The MESA shall consider City seniority as a factor in resolving conflicting requests for vacation leave.

-4.3 Sick Leave Accrual.
+4.3 Sick Leave Accrual